oracle/node-oracledb/test/README.md

 ```
 cd <some-directory>/node_oracledb
-npm run-script testWindows
+npm run testwindows
 ```

-This calls the `testWindows` script defined in `oracledb/package.json`.
+This calls the `testwindows` script defined in `oracledb/package.json`.

 See [npm scripts](https://docs.npmjs.com/misc/scripts) for more information about how npm handles the "scripts" field of `package.json`.